Lubula/Data-Science-Mini-Projects-in-Python/README.md

 3. Into To Data Modeling: Titanic Dataset Predictive Model
 4. Smart Chatbot program: Using natural language processing to build a responsive chatbot
 5. Employee Churn Predictor Model
+6. Email Spam Detection using Python and Machine Learning